Blog

 Patients with a history of immune globulin allergy, corn allergy, and immune globulin A (IgA) deficiency with IgA antibodies should not use Octagam infusions.
 The infusion can cause thrombosis and renal dysfunction.

-Before starting treatment, discuss with your healthcare provider if you have/are:
+Before starting treatment, discuss with your healthcare provider if you have any of the following conditions or factors:

 • Sepsis